Ability to Gain Control Over Your Brain Activity and its Relation to Spiritual Practice

 Individuals who reported a high frequency of prayer showed improved neurofeedback performance compared to individuals who reported a low frequency of prayer.

-Read more here about brain activity, spiritual practice, and neurofeedback.
+Read more here about spiritual practice, and neurofeedback.

 Improving Visual Perception through Neurofeedback